 What is an Automatic Wire Stripper?

-An automatic wire stripper is a self-adjusting tool many efficient electricians use to strip out the plastic insulation from electrical wires and electronic cables.
+An automatic wire stripper is a self-adjusting tool that DIY and professional electricians use to strip off the plastic insulation from electrical wires and electronic cables more efficiently.

-It not only saves you time but also energy.
-For wire cables, this tool cuts through the sheath down to where the wire sits without nicking it or damaging it.
+A self-adjusting wire stripper not only saves you time but also energy.
+For wire cables, this tool cuts through the sheath down to where the wire sits without nicking or damaging it.
 At least, that’s what the best ones do.

 Manual vs Automatic Wire Strippers

-A manual wire stripper is a small portable/lightweight tool used by electricians to remove the plastic coating from coaxial cables and electrical wires for repair, wire replacement, splicing, or connecting to a terminal.
+A manual wire stripper is a small lightweight tool that electricians use to remove the plastic coating from coaxial cables and electrical wires for repair, wire replacement, splicing, or connecting to a terminal.

-It’s versatile too.
-A good manual stripper may function as a crimper, wire cutter, stripper, and pliers.
-This eliminates the need to bring multiple tools.
-And if you have delicate wires to cut, this is the tool.
+And if you have delicate wires to cut, manual stripper pliers is the tool.
 It is the best for stripping small electronic wires because it gives you control.
 And the best part?
 It is not expensive.

 - A safe bet for thin, delicate wires